Mortgage Rates Have Recently Been Dropping Great News For Buyers

-What Is Causing Mortgage Rates Volatility
+What Is Causing Mortgage Rates Have Recently Been Dropping

 The reason of the highly volatile mortgage rates in the past several weeks is due to the Feds and their indecisive comments and uncertainty.
 This has created a highly volatile mortgage backed securities markets.
 Mortgage backed securities are also known as MBS.

 Federal Reserve Chairman Ben Bernanke Comments Has Shaken The Mortgage Markets